vivekvenkatesh/dpdk-sfw/README.md

 Where:
    -l argument specifies DPDK to use cores 1 and 2
-   -n argument specifies DPDK to use 4 memory channels --vdev argument creates a virtual tap interface to initate traffic from/to the VM through DPDK
+   -n argument specifies DPDK to use 4 memory channels --vdev argument creates a virtual tap interface to send/receive traffic from/to the VM via DPDK